 - I need to hire a graphic designer to get better thumbnails.

-- I’m not a video editor or I cannot afford Premiere Pro/Vegas/Final Cut, so I cannot create YouTube videos.
+- I’m not a video editor, and I cannot afford Premiere Pro/Vegas/Final Cut, so I cannot create YouTube videos.
 Etc.

 So, no more excuses.

-If you think you’re lacking a piece of equipment, have a look at my budget-friendly YouTube starter kit for the cheapest way of creating high-quality content for your YouTube Channel.
+If you think you’re lacking a piece of equipment, look at my budget-friendly YouTube starter kit for the cheapest way of creating high-quality content for your YouTube Channel.

-Now that I’ve gotten that off of my chest, there are plenty of free tools for YouTubers to accomplish pretty much whatever you’re looking for.
+Now that I’ve gotten that off my chest, there are plenty of free tools for YouTubers to accomplish whatever you’re looking for.

-I’ve outlined 7 of my favorite free tools & we’re going to take a look at each of them below & just some of the many ways that you can use them to expand your reach, create better content & grow your YouTube channels in 2021.
+I’ve outlined 7 of my favorite free tools, and we’re going to take a look at each of them below and just some of the many ways you can use them to expand your reach, create better content, and grow your YouTube channels.

 TubeBuddy is the first on this list because it’s the tool I recommend the most.

-This free Chrome, Firefox & Safari browser extension can do so much, you’re handicapping yourself simply by not installing it.
-It’s also certified by YouTube, so you won’t get into any hot water.
+This free Chrome, Firefox, and Safari browser extension can do so much; you’re handicapping yourself simply by not installing it.
+It’s also certified by YouTube so that you won’t get into any hot water.

 What makes TubeBuddy so great is the SEO functionality.

-When uploading your videos, you’ll be given a variety of options to see what you still need to do to upload an optimized YouTube video.
+When uploading your videos, you’ll be given various options to see what you still need to do to upload an optimized YouTube video.
 You’ll see live character limits, an SEO checklist & even receive suggested tags from TubeBuddy to help your videos rank higher & get more views.

-You can see exactly what tags are being used on videos, where the video ranks for the tags, stats for said video & channel plus, if you think the tags will fit your video well, simply press the copy button & paste them into your tag section.
+You can see exactly what tags are being used on videos, where the video ranks for the tags, and stats for said video & channel plus if you think the tags will fit your video well, press the copy button & paste them into your tag section.

 2. Streamlabs OBS

-When it comes to live-streaming, one of the best options is actually free.
+When it comes to live-streaming on YouTube, one of the best options is free.

 The setup is one of the best features of Streamlabs OBS.
-Once you’ve finished installing the software to your PC, a quick start wizard will guide you through layout and how to make your live-stream more interactive and engage with your viewers.
+Once you’ve finished installing the software to your PC, a quick start wizard will guide you through the layout and how to make your live stream more interactive and engage with your viewers.

-Set up a chatbot to thank new subscribers & donations on your stream, install great looking themes to make your live-stream pop & be more interactive, plus there’s loads more details and options.
+Set up a chatbot to thank new subscribers & donations on your stream, and install great-looking themes to make your live stream pop & be more interactive, plus there are loads more details and options.

-The great thing about Streamlabs OBS is that you can make it as technical as you’d like.
-You can fine-tune settings if you’re familiar with them, or you can just roll with the quick setup settings and start live streaming, no technical knowledge required.
-Which is a huge benefit over the regular OBS.
+The great thing about Streamlabs OBS is that you can make it as technical as possible.
+You can fine-tune settings if you’re familiar with them or roll with the quick setup settings and start live streaming; no technical knowledge is required, which is a massive benefit over the regular OBS.

-Live streaming is the main function of Streamlabs OBS, but it can be a useful free tool even if you never plan on streaming live.
+Live streaming is the primary function of Streamlabs OBS, but it can be a useful free tool even if you never plan on streaming live.
 Why?
 The screen recording function, that’s why.

 Record your screen and create videos to upload to YouTube with Streamlabs OBS.
 You can incorporate your webcam, external audio devices, specific monitors, etc.

-It’s really a powerful tool & whether you’re using it for live streaming or just to record your screen, it’s free.
+It’s a powerful tool, and whether you’re using it for live streaming or to record your screen, it’s free.

-In order to create high-quality videos, you’ll most likely need editing software of some kind. iMovie is great for getting started and you can actually create some very engaging content with it, but you’re limited to using Apple devices.
+To create high-quality videos, you’ll most likely need editing software. iMovie is great for getting started, and you can create engaging content with it, but you’re limited to using Apple devices.
 So, what is the solution if you’re using Windows?

 Lightworks is a non-linear video editing software.
-Which pretty much just means you’re going to have to get used to how it works to harness its extensive power & capabilities.
+This means you’ll have to get used to how it works to harness its extensive power & capabilities.
 Once you’ve gotten over some of the learning curve involved, you’ll be able to create videos that you would only imagine could be made with higher-end editing software like Premiere Pro or Final Cut.

 The catch?
 The free version only allows for exporting in 720p.

-If you need HD or 4k, try out HitFilm Express for another free video editing software.
+If you need HD or 4k, try HitFilm Express for another free video editing software.

 With HitFilm, a benefit is that you only have to pay for additional extensions that you need.